jorger99/k_no_wledge/LIGO Summer 2019/Article Links/Bayesian inference in physics.md

 ## Abstract

 Bayesian principles are used in several systems that are given as example.
+Some systems include spectrum restoration, parameter estimation, model copmarison, and in dealing with systems of inconsistent data (inconsistencies from incorrect estimation of errors OR from distortions of the measurement signal).

 ## Introduction

+### Bayesian Principles

+Yeet

+###